runadock/docs/docs/GettingStarted.md

 Getting Started
 ===============

-RunADock can be used to start and run docker containers.
-In the following you will find an example on how to use our RunADock terminal.
+runadock can be used to start and run docker containers.
+In the following you will find an example on how to use our runadock terminal.
 If you are interessted in Docker itself, please visit <https://www.docker.com>

 Note: We provide our service to open source developers and administrators.
 So appropriate technical knowledge is required to use it.